MicrosoftDocs/dynamics365smb-docs/financials/receivables-collect-outstanding-balances.md

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Finance Charge Memos**, and then choose the related link.
 2. Choose the **New** action, and then fill in the fields as necessary.
 3. Choose **Suggest Fin.
 Charge Memo Lines** action.
-4. In the **Suggest Fin.
-Charge Memo Lines
-6. Set a filter on the **Cust.
+4. In the **Suggest Finance Charge Memo Lines** window, set a filter on the **Cust.
 Ledger Entry** FastTab if you want to create finance charge memos only for specific entries.

-7. Choose the **OK** button to start the batch job.
+5. Choose the **OK** button to start the batch job.

 ## To update finance charge memo texts
 In some cases, you may want to modify the beginning and ending text that you have set up for the finance charge terms.
 If you do this at a time when you have created, but not yet issued, finance charge memos, you can update the memos with the modified text.